Locality Optimized Unstructured Mesh Algorithms on GPUs: Parallelization on GPUs

-Because of the lockstep execution, consecutive threads in a warp are reading the memory at the same time, hence the layout of the data in the memory is an important factor.
-We used two different layouts in our measurements.
-The first is the Array-of-Structures layout which means that the data associated with one element is in consecutive places in the array (and thus in memory).
-The other layout is the Structure-of-Arrays where we store the components of elements consecutively e.g. the first data component of the elements are in the beginning of the array followed by the second, etc.\\ Although in most cases the SoA gives better performance on GPUs and better vectorisation on CPUs, the AoS layout is still commonly used on CPU architectures with large caches.
-In the case of the AoS layout, consecutive threads read data from strided addresses in memory and thus more cache lines are required to satisfy one transaction (which could be compensated by subsequently reading the other components, but caches on GPUs are small).
-However with the SoA layout the threads read data next to each other which means that the data needed by consecutive threads are probably in the same cache line and we get coalesced memory transactions.
-However, when indirections are involved, these access patterns become more complicated --- even with the SoA pattern, consecutive threads may not be reading consecutive values in memory, and therefore cache line utilisation degrades.
+Due to the lockstep execution, consecutive threads in a warp read memory at the same time.
+Therefore, the layout of the data in the memory is an important factor for performance.
+There are two commonly used layouts~\cite{sharma2015data}: (1) Array-of-Structures (AoS) layout, where the data associated with one element is in consecutive places in the array (and thus in memory) and (2) Structure-of-Arrays (SoA) where the components of elements are stored consecutively e.g. the first data component of the elements are in the beginning of the array followed by the second, etc.

+Although in most cases the SoA gives better performance on GPUs and better vectorization on CPUs, the AoS layout is still commonly used on CPU architectures with large caches.
+In the case of the AoS layout, consecutive threads read data from strided addresses in memory and thus more cache lines are required to satisfy one transaction.
+This would be compensated by subsequently reading the other components, but may have a negative effect on GPUs due to their small caches.
+Conversely, with the SoA layout, the threads read data next to each other, which means that the data needed by consecutive threads are most probably in the same cache line resulting in coalesced memory transactions.
+However, when indirections are involved, these access patterns become more complicated --- even with the SoA pattern, consecutive threads may not be reading consecutive values in memory, and therefore cache line utilization degrades.
 The choice of data layout in unstructured mesh computations is therefore highly non-trivial, as we show later.